DheerajChetti/AgriAdvisor/README.md

 🪴**data/:** Contains datasets used for training and testing.

-🪴**models/:** Holds trained machine learning models.
+🪴**Front End/:** Holds the front end code for the fertilizer recommendation model.

-🪴**src/:** Source code for AgriAdvisor's algorithms and functionalities.
+🪴**src/:** Source code for AgriAdvisor's Fertilizer recommendation models algorithms and functionalities along with the machine learning models

-🪴**docs/:** Documentation files, including project overview presentation and system diagram.
+🪴**Documentation/:** Documentation files, including project overview presentation and system diagram.

 # DEMO